20230917_122629.jpg

 Often people broke the top of the bottle to attain the marble to play with.

-For further information on Marble Bottles of WA the Website FORWA can assist until our club provides further information.
+For further information on Marble Bottles of WA the Website FINDERS OF RELICS WESTERN AUSTRALIA (FORWA) can assist until our club provides further information.

 Bottles vary in value.
-From 1 dollar to thousands, it all depends on the bottle.
+From 1 dollar to thousands, it all depends on the bottle and its desirability.

 As a club we can provide information on the value of a bottle, but this is only from experience and past knowledge.
 There are many auction places that sell bottles and these can provide a current market value.